 There are countless ideation methods that Content Marketers can utilise to help them come up with exciting types of content.

-Among their arsenal of creation methods comes the ability to tap into events in order to produce identifiable and engaging content for a specific target audience.
+Among their arsenal of creation methods comes the ability to tap into events – either live events, when they’re back up and running or more likely for now at least – online events – in order to produce identifiable and engaging content for a specific target audience.

-Let’s take a closer look at why piggybacking off events is a fantastic way of strategizing a decent and sustainable Content Marketing idea.
+Let’s take a closer look at why piggybacking off events is a fantastic way of strategising a decent and sustainable Content Marketing idea.

 Thought-provoking and inspiring Content Marketing ideas can also cleverly pay homage to a past event or the anniversary of a historical triumph, paving the way for the entertaining use of parody and pastiche within content.